Vectorworks/developer-scripting/Function Reference/Functions/DeleteAllComponents.md

 |obj|HANDLE|The object.
 Can be a wall, round wall, Wall Style, or the Wall Preferences.|

 ## Remarks
 *_c_*: 2016.02.03:  As of VW 2016 it doesn't work on other slab types such as Slab styles, Roof Styles.
-Use [[VS:DeleteComponent]] looping by index.
+Use [DeleteComponent](DeleteComponent.md) looping by index.

 ## Version
 Availability: from VectorWorks 12.5